mattwcole/gelf-extensions-logging/README.md

 }
 ```

+### Http Headers

+Http headers can be added to all logs using Http Protocol by setting them in `GelfLoggerOptions.Headers`.

 ### Additional Fields

 By default, `logger` and `exception` fields are included on all messages (the `exception` field is only added when an exception is passed to the logger).
 There are a number of other ways to attach data to logs.